-Sugar: I used granulated white sugar, but you may also use brown sugar, maple sugar or coconut sugar if you prefer.
-If you are diabetic or insulin-resistant, I strong recommend that you use Lakanto Monkfruit Sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).
+Sugar: I used granulated white sugar, but you may also use cane sugar, light brown sugar, dark brown sugar, maple sugar or coconut sugar if you prefer.
+If you are diabetic or insulin-resistant, I strong recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).

 Storing/Freezing: To store, place the cooled oatmeal cookies in an airtight container and store at room temperature for up to 5 days.
 To freeze, place the cooled oatmeal cookies in a freezer-safe container, separating each layer with a plastic sheet and freeze for up to 2 months.
 When ready to eat, reheat the cookies in the oven at 350F for 5 minutes.